2025 Potomac River mid-air collision: Accident

 The two aircraft collided at 8:47:59.
 The recorded radio altitude of the Black Hawk at the time of the collision was 278 ft.
 The helicopter exploded and both aircraft crashed into the Potomac River.
 The airliner's airspeed was 128 mph.
 The CRJ700's radio transponder ceased transmitting about 2400 ft short of Runway 33.

 The collision was captured by a webcam at the John F. Kennedy Center for the Performing Arts, and another video showed a brief trail of fire.
 Other videos showed that the collision may have damaged the rotor blades of the Black Hawk and the left wing of the CRJ700 as the airliner fell in a left-hand spiral into the water.
 Witnesses reported that the airliner "split in half" upon impact, while the helicopter crashed upside down near the airliner.
 A pilot in another aircraft confirmed seeing the crash to an air traffic controller and reported seeing flares from the opposite side of the Potomac as his flight was on short final.

 Within three hours of the collision, authorities confirmed fatalities.
 By 2:50 a.m. the following morning, no survivors had been reported, and the search and rescue operations were described as "becoming more grim".
-By the afternoon, all 67 people onboard both aircraft were presumed dead.
+By the afternoon, all 67 people on board both aircraft were presumed dead.

 It was the first major commercial passenger flight accident in the US in nearly 16 years, following Colgan Air Flight 3407 in February 2009.
-It was also the first fatal crash involving American Airlines since Flight 587 on November 12, 2001, as well as the first fatal crash of a CRJ700 series aircraft.
-It was the first crash in the Potomac River since Air Florida Flight 90 on January 13, 1982.
+It was also the first fatal crash involving American Airlines since Flight 587 in November 2001, as well as the first fatal crash of a CRJ700 series aircraft.
+It was the first crash in the Potomac River since Air Florida Flight 90 in January 1982.